FAQs

 There are also many free shows every day in the pubs and clubs, in Cooke Park and buskers along the main street.
 There's also our famous street parade, car display, markets, kids activities and street performers, there is something for everyone!

-The 2022 official souvenir program is available online, at Elvis Central, Parkes Visitor Information Centre and several businesses in Parkes.
+The 2024 official souvenir program will available to purchase online, at Elvis Central, Parkes Visitor Information Centre and several businesses in Parkes from late November.

-You can download and pre-register to participate in UETA, Busking, Junior and Senior Tribute to Elvis, Unplugged Tribute to Elvis, Look-a-Like competition, McDonalds Rock’n’Roll Dancing, Poets’ Breakfast, Festival Photography competition, Renewal of Vows, Miss Priscilla, Northparkes Mines Street Parade and Car Shows.
+You can pre-register to participate in UETA, Busking, Junior and Senior Tribute to Elvis, Unplugged Tribute to Elvis, Look-a-Like competition, McDonalds Rock'n'Roll Dancing, Festival Photography competition, Renewal of Vows, Miss Priscilla, Northparkes Mines Street Parade and Car Shows.

 Or, you could come and be part of our Volunteer crew, we would love to have you!